AK51/cubesat/README.md

 It is not easy to find a place to store a 32Gb image, here is the alternative

-Start your Pi4
+//Start your Pi4

+In the Preference>Raspberry Pi Configuration>Interface, Enable the camera, I2C, Serial Port

+//Install Node-red

 Type in the following in the terminal

 bash <(curl -sL https://raw.githubusercontent.com/node-red/linux-installers/master/deb/update-nodejs-and-nodered)

+sudo systemctl enable nodered.service

 node-red-pi --max-old-space-size=256

-sudo systemctl enable nodered.service

 sudo reboot

-I assume you know about node-red (If not, pls google/youtube the info.)
+Copy the text from the code.txt in this github

 Import the text from code.txt